-Jessie McGill, RN, RAC-MT is a curriculum development specialist for AANAC.
-Previously she worked as the director of clinical reimbursement for a large long-term care organization overseeing 17 clinical reimbursement consultants across 21 states, including nearly 300 living centers.
+Jessie McGill, RN, RAC-MT, RAC-MTA, AAPACN, is a curriculum development specialist for AANAC.
+Previously, she worked as the director of clinical reimbursement for a large long-term care organization overseeing 17 clinical reimbursement consultants across 21 states, including nearly 300 living centers.
 She has more than 17 years of long-term care experience, including as restorative nurse, MDS coordinator, regional clinical reimbursement specialist, clinical reimbursement trainer, and director of clinical reimbursement.
 Jessie is passionate about developing the skills of nurse assessment coordinators, working in restorative nursing, and improving residents’ quality of life and care.

-Amy Stewart, RN, DNS-MT, QCP-MT, RAC-MT, is a curriculum development specialist for AANAC’s sister organization, AADNS.
-Formerly, she was a legal nurse consultant for the law firm, Hall, Prangle, Schoonveld (HPS), in Chicago.
+Amy Stewart, MSN, RN, DNS-MT, QCP-MT, RAC-MT, RAC-MTA, AAPACN, is a curriculum development specialist for AADNS.
+Formerly, she was a legal nurse consultant for the law firm Hall, Prangle, Schoonveld (HPS), in Chicago.
 She has 20 years of experience in the post-acute healthcare industry, with expertise in the areas of the Resident Assessment Instrument (RAI), clinical reimbursement, quality, and regulatory change.
 Prior to joining HPS, Amy was the division director of reimbursement for 18 skilled nursing facilities in the Chicagoland area, part of a larger hospital system that participated in CMS innovative payment models.
-Her previous roles include director of nursing, pharmacy quality consultant, wound care consultant, and MDS coordinator.
-Amy is a master teacher for the AADNS curriculum as well as the AANAC curriculum, and was a presenter at the 2014 and 2016 AANAC national conferences.
+Previous roles include director of nursing, pharmacy quality consultant, wound care consultant, and MDS coordinator.
+Amy is a master teacher for the AADNS curriculum as well as AANAC curriculum, and was a presenter at the 2014, 2016, and 2017 AANAC national conferences.